union-imgcross icon

 Entrepreneur Permit Freelancers, entrepreneurs, and startup owners in the Netherlands are known as ZZP'ers (zelfstandige zonder personeel), meaning self-employed without employees.
 If entrepreneurs want to set up their own business or register their company in the Netherlands as a ZZP’er, they can do so by consulting with the IND on the documentation that will be required to do so.

-A new scheme’s associated residence permit allows an entrepreneur to reside in the country for a year and develop their product and grow their business which can be extended if the business meets the requirements of the self-employment scheme.
+A new scheme’s associated residence permit allows an entrepreneur to reside in the country for a year develop their product and grow their business which can be extended if the business meets the requirements of the self-employment scheme.

 Type of Payroll Description